nikelborm/link-header-css-injection-poc/README.md

 works in firefox

-To see it in action just run `node index.js` an open `http://localhost:3017`
+To see it in action just run `node index.js` and open `http://localhost:3017`